snake-biscuits/bsp_tool/README.md

 At present, not every lump's exact format is understood
 When a lump of unknown format is loaded, it becomes `RAW_LUMPNAME` and the raw data is preserved

-By default, bsp_tool assumes .bsps are version 20 (Team Fortress 2)
-If this assumption is found to be false, bsp_tool will try other mods
-The user can also specify what mod bsp_tool is to expect
+The user can specify what game bsp_tool is to expect
+If no game is specified, bsp_tool will guess based on the bsp version
+Be aware that some games share a version, but have different lump formats
+To know which format bsp_tool will default to, see `mods/__init__.py`